go-arrower/arrower.org/blog/2025-06-28-usage-of-repository-pattern.md

 It is not intended that you use all those methods!
 **Choose only the methods you really need.**\
-The purpose is to give you a quick start and depending on the use case different methods make more sense than others.
+The purpose is to give you a quick start and depending on the usecase different methods make more sense than others.

 **It is expected that you implement custom domain methods!**
 At no time feel restricted by the choice of methods provided by Arrower.\